ro-oliveira95/deepinsales/README.md

 ### Version review
 This is a version 2 of the app.
 Version 1 was implemented without a frontend framework and had a poor backend architecture.
-The current version uses Node.js + Express on the backend, and Reac[t in the frontend.
+The current version uses Node.js + Express on the backend and React in the frontend.
 Future plans includes changuing the backend to Python (Flask or FastAPI) to extend data manipulation (and because I love Python :D).